zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-google.md

 Does.
 The courtesy and courtesy was the fear of the slightest offense Discipline in keeping with the precepts.
 Someone disciplined its discipline and did not exceed this Virtue becomes, this is peace, in the sense of virtue.
 Peace be upon you If.
 This is called virtuousness and fasting.
 What's wrong?
-Isn’t that virtuous, Are octogenarians.
+Isn't that virtuous, Are octogenarians.
 "Aranjikanga" "Pindapathikanga" "Pansukulikanga" "Thechivarikanga" "Sapadana Charikanga" "Khalu Pachjabhattikanga" "Nesajjikanga" "Yathasanthathikanga" Virtue, it is said.
 Not virtuous.
 Management FatiguePeace is also called fasting.
 Virtue